XVimProject/XVim2/README.md

   ```
   Press `y` to use XVim with your Xcode version (even if XVim is not confirmed to work with that version of Xcode).

-  6. Create `.xvimrc` as you need.

-  7. Launch Xcode, where you'll be asked if you want to load XVim.
+  2. Launch Xcode, where you'll be asked if you want to load XVim.
 Press 'Yes' to do so.
      If you press 'No' by mistake, close Xcode and execute the following from a terminal:

   ```